-Secondly, taking the time to revisit your strategy and goals based on current accomplishments is also critical for being able to successfully search out and capitalize on opportunties when they arise.
-Depending on how much time and energy you are dedicating to your brand building, career management and/or job search, your strategic plan can remain much the same or change almost entirely.
+Taking the time to revisit your strategy and goals based on current accomplishments is also critical to successfully searching out and capitalizing on opportunities when they arise.

 I recommend doing check ups quarterly for your personal brand and career management and monthly or even biweekly for someone in active job search.
 If you have not done one before, starting off with a biannual check up for brand building and career management is still a good start.

-Some of the questions you could include:
+Some of the questions you could include in your checklist:

 - Personal Brand and Career Management Plan & Goals